Prilep: History

 In the late 19th and early 20th century, Prilep was part of the Manastir Vilayet of the Ottoman Empire.
 It was occupied by Bulgaria between 17 November 1915 and 25 September 1918 during World War I. In 1918 Prilep became part of the Kingdom of Serbs, Croats and Slovenes, and from 1929 to 1941 it was part of the Vardar Banovina of the Kingdom of Yugoslavia.
 On 8 April 1941, just two days after the start of the Axis invasion of Yugoslavia, Prilep was occupied by the German Army, and on 26 April 1941 by the Bulgarian Army.
 Together with most of Vardar Macedonia, Prilep was annexed by the Kingdom of Bulgaria from 1941 to 1944.
-After 9 September coup d'etat the commander of the Bulgarian garrison, refused to withdraw and remained in the city with the Yugoslav guerrillas, managing to hold it for 10 days, blocking the movement of the German troops.
+The regional committee of the Communist Party of Yugoslavia in 1941 planned a resistance against the Axis powers, establishing a partisan unit in Prilep.
+On 11 October 1941, local partisans attacked the local police station and other objects, initiating the beginning of the National Liberation Struggle.
+Afterwards, the German Army retook the town.
+After the 9 September coup d'etat, the commander of the Bulgarian garrison refused to withdraw and remained in the city with the Yugoslav guerrillas, managing to hold it for 10 days, blocking the movement of the German troops.
 Afterwards the German Army retook the town.
-Prilep was definitively taken by communist partisans on 3 November 1944.
+Prilep was definitively retaken by communist partisans on 3 November 1944.
+After World War II, Prilep was proclaimed as a city-hero.
 From 1944 to 1991 the town belonged to the Socialist Federal Republic of Yugoslavia, as part of its constituent Socialist Republic of Macedonia.
-Since 1991 the town has been part of the Republic of Macedonia.
+Since 1991 the town has been part of the Republic of North Macedonia.
+During the 2001 conflict, the Charshi Mosque dating from the 15th century was burned by ethnic Macedonians after the ambush near Karpalak.
+They also destroyed several ethnic Albanian shops.